awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

                        import AWSCore
                        import AWSPinpoint

                #.
-Insert the following code into the :code:`didFinishLaunchwithOptions` method of your app's :file:`AppDelegate.swift`.
+Insert the following code into the :code:`application(_:didFinishLaunchingWithOptions:)` method of your app's :file:`AppDelegate.swift`.

                   .. code-block:: swift
                      :emphasize-lines: 3-12